WD-Leong/rnn-time-series/README.md

 This repository explores the use of a Recurrent Neural Network (RNN) to model time series data.
 Time series data has its distinct characteristics which includes seasonality and trends.
 We will simulate a cosine function with a linear trend and model it using a one layer RNN.

 Note that the vanilla RNN is unable to model this simple function with a clear bias in its predictions.
 To mitigate this, a separate estimate of the intercept needs to be performed and the input sequence to the RNN needs to be modified accordingly to allow the RNN to model this function properly.
+The corresponding prediction is then given by `yhat_pred + c_hat`.

 ## Effect of Intercept Estimation
 Without the intercept estimation, the vanilla RNN will show a residual bias in its prediction: